Urine Diversion System for

-The urine diversion option requires less maintenance than urinating into a bucket, which requires daily emptying of urine into a mulch basin.
-The urine diversion option consists of 3 basic assemblies: a urine diverter built into each barrel, a subsurface leaching chamber and an optional urinal for men.
-Perennial plant roots near the leaching chamber can uptake water and nitrogen in the urine.
+Urine separation is an integral component of the Barrel Composting Toilet System.
+The recommended system for urine diversion is described below.
+The system consists of 3 basic assemblies: a urine diverter built into each barrel, a subsurface leaching chamber for each barrel and an optional urinal for men.
+Perennial plants located near the leaching chambers are recommended for utilizing water and nitrogen in the urine.

 Stainless steel screen to prevent urine drain from clogging.
 Urine drain is made from Super Quick Fill Funnel and secured to barrel with two #10 x 2" stainless steel machine screws and nuts.